 If you see an error like the below:

-Manual installation can be used where use of Docker or Vagrant is not possible or desired.
+Manual installation can be used where use of Docker is not possible or desired.

 Install Required Packages¶